sKiZmm/learning-journal/Day 1.md

 - Syntax Errors

 **Overview:**
 > Already better than LearnPython, learned more stuff that is needed that LP did not.
-Gonna stick with this one for a while, unless I encounter issues.
-Done for the day, will continue later.
+Gonna stick with this one for a while, unless I encounter issues, will continue later.

 ---